Notice: This page requires JavaScript to function properly.

 Main Menu and Scene Linking

-using UnityEngine.SceneManagement:
+using UnityEngine.SceneManagement

 SceneManager.LoadScene

 This function is commonly used to transition between different parts of your game, such as moving from a menu scene to a gameplay scene or from one level to another.
+It's like flipping to the next page in a storybook, ensuring your game flows seamlessly.

 You can also load a scene using its name:

-Application.Quit is a function provided by Unity's Application class, which allows you to quit the application or game.
-When you call Application.Quit, it immediately terminates the application.
 This function is typically used in scenarios where you want to provide an option for the player to exit the game, such as in a pause menu or at the end of the game.
+Think of it as the "off" button for your game, giving players a way to leave when they're done playing.

 Build Panel in Unity

-In the Build Panel, you can add scenes to your build settings, specify build options, and build your project for different target platforms (e.g., Windows, macOS, Android, iOS).
-You can also switch between different build configurations, such as development builds or release builds, and adjust other settings related to the build process.
+You can also switch between different build configurations, like development or release builds, and tweak other settings related to the build process.

 What does the Application.Quit() function do in Unity?